 Various benefits as well as liabilities might flow from such exercises.
 What benefits, specifically, do Anthroposophists hope to receive?
-“Such exercises as the above develop the organs with which the spiritual world can be perceived.”
+Wilkinson states, “Such exercises as the above develop the organs with which the spiritual world can be perceived.”
 The “organs” Wilkinson means are nonphysical, invisible, spiritual structures.
 They are what Steiner called organ of clairvoyance: “[J]ust as natural forces build out of living matter the eyes and ears of the physical body, so will organs of clairvoyance build themselves....”
 Such organs are not physical, and they cannot be perceived by our ordinary senses.
 They are immaterial, gossamer, ethereal; they are not of this world.
 They can be perceived only through the use of themselves (a nice tautology: In order to perceive an organ of clairvoyance, you must use an organ of clairvoyance).
 But if organs of clairvoyance don't exist...

 Wilkinson and Steiner describe a system of religious training.
 It is certainly not scientific training.
-Each individual moving along the prescribed path is looking inward, experiencing subjective states that cannot be shared with, or checked by, anyone else — and such checking is the essential requirement of any true science.
+Each individual moving along the prescribed Anthroposophical path is looking inward, experiencing subjective states that cannot be shared with, or checked by, anyone else — and such checking is the essential requirement of any true science.
 To quote Wilkinson: “Inner activity means esoteric development, and esoteric development provides a revitalizing force which permeates the human being and his work.”
 Inner activity.
 Esoteric development.
 Anthroposophists call their belief system a science, but it is anything but.

-The benefits Wilkinson and Steiner promise Waldorf teachers are stupendous.
-After speaking of “a revitalizing force which permeates the human being and his work”, Wilkinson continues: “Esoteric development will also attract the interest of the Hierarchies [i.e., gods] immediately above man.”
+The results Wilkinson and Steiner promise Waldorf teachers are stupendous.
+After speaking of “a revitalizing force which permeates the human being and his work,” Wilkinson continues: “Esoteric development will also attract the interest of the Hierarchies [i.e., gods] immediately above man.”
 In other words, Waldorf teachers will not simply be revitalized, attaining augmented psychic powers.
 They won’t simply gain new knowledge of the higher worlds.
-They will actually attract the notice of the gods — specifically the lower gods, the ones “immediately above man” — and thus receive the benefits of the gods’ notice.
-“In particular it is the Third Hierarchy [the lowest cluster of gods] which has concerned itself with mankind in the past, but to attract its attention again the human being has to work on his own soul content.
+They will actually attract the notice of the gods — specifically the most immediate gods, the ones “immediately above man” — and thus they receive the benefits of the gods’ notice.
+“In particular it is the Third Hierarchy [the gods closest to us] which has concerned itself with mankind in the past, but to attract its attention again the human being has to work on his own soul content.
 Then the Hierarchy will be in his thoughts and feelings.”

-In these passages Wilkinson has begun to describe Anthroposophical theology.
+In these passages, Wilkinson has begun to describe Anthroposophical theology.
 There are three Hierarchies.
 [See "Polytheism".]
-The members of the lowest Hierarchy involve themselves deeply in our affairs, although they have recently begun losing interest in us (their “interest in mankind...is waning” ), but we can contact them, reawaken their interest in us.
+The members of the lowest Hierarchy involve themselves deeply in our affairs, although they have recently begun losing interest in us (their “interest in mankind...is waning” ).
+But we can contact them, reawakening their interest in us.
 We can do this by working on our "soul content," the spiritual wisdom that will fill our souls if we become clairvoyant like Steiner.
-The soul content we need is knowledge of the higher worlds and invisible higher beings, gained through a faculty that does not exist (clairvoyance) exercised by invisible nonexistent “organs.”
-This is, in a word, theology, knowledge of the gods.
+The soul content we need is knowledge of the higher worlds and the denizens of those worlds.
+This knowledge is, in a word, theology, knowledge of the gods.
 It is the mystical belief system of Anthroposophy, the system underlying Waldorf education.

 Let’s inquire more deeply into the invisible beings Wilkinson has in mind.
 Anthroposophists pray to God or the Godhead, , and they are concerned with all gods, high and low.
-But in these passages Wilkinson is specifically referring to the divine beings who, in Anthroposophical theology, are called Spirits of Personality, Fire-Spirits, and Sons of Life.
+But in these passages, Wilkinson is specifically referring to the divine beings who, in Anthroposophical theology, are called Spirits of Personality, Fire-Spirits, and Sons of Life.
 These are the gods of the Third Hierarchy.
-Other names for them are Archai (Spirits of an Age, Zeitgeists), Archangels, and Angels.
-In general, they may be called divine beings or gods.
-(The Anthroposophical vision of divine hierarchies comes from gnostic teachings.
-In Anthroposophy, the Second Hierarchy includes Spirits of Form (also called Spirits of Love, creators of ego; Powers, Exusiai), Spirits of Movement (Dynamis, Mights), and Spirits of Wisdom (Kyriotetes, Dominions); the First Hierarchy is occupied by Spirits of Will (Thrones), Cherubim, and Seraphim.
+Other names for them are Archai (Spirits of an Age, Zeitgeists), Archangels (Sons of Fire, Solar Pitris), and Angels (Sons of Twilight, Lunar Pitris).
+The Anthroposophical vision of divine hierarchies comes principally from gnostic teachings.
+In Anthroposophy, the Second Hierarchy includes Spirits of Form (Powers, Exusiai), Spirits of Movement (Dynamis, Mights), and Spirits of Wisdom (Kyriotetes, Dominions); the First Hierarchy is occupied by Spirits of Will (Thrones), Cherubim, and Seraphim.
 In all, Anthroposophy recognizes nine ranks of gods divided into three Hierarchies.

 Remember that Wilkinson's immediate concern is the esoteric development of Waldorf school teachers.
-He explains that Waldorf teachers can “establish a better connection to the angels [gods just one level higher than humans].”
+He explains that Waldorf teachers can, for instance, “establish a better connection to the angels [gods one level higher than humans].”
 Many of us might find this a pleasing thought.
 But we should realize how unorthodox Anthroposophy is.
 It tries to meld concepts from numerous Western and Eastern religions, and it winds up being consistent with none of those faiths.
 So, for instance, while emphasizing the importance of Christ, Anthroposophy also emphasizes the concepts of reincarnation and karma.
 “Ideas should be turned to pre-birth, to appreciate that this life on earth is a continuation of a previous life in the spiritual world before birth, and a life here on earth before that.”
 Wilkinson is referring to reincarnation.
 Christians, Jews, and Muslims will find this an alien tenet.
 But, at the same time, Jews, Muslims, Buddhists, and Hindus will find Steiner’s emphasis on Christ alien.
 Anyone who wants to accept the religion found in Waldorf schools is free to do so, but you should understand what that religion professes.
 It is not what you learned in church, synagogue, or mosque.

-According to Wilkinson and Steiner, contacting angels — and, particularly, one’s own angel, one’s guardian angel — is not very difficult.
+According to Wilkinson and Steiner, contacting Angels — and, particularly, one’s own Angel, one’s Guardian Angel — is not very difficult.
 “At night, in sleep, the human being meets his angel and together they [human and angel] consult on the next day’s plans.”
 Wilkinson doesn’t mean that Waldorf teachers dream about meeting angels — Steiner taught that the human soul actually travels into the spirit realm every night.
-Thus, at night, you actually go into the domain of the gods and actually meet your personal angel there.
-One implication is that Waldorf teachers who wake up with an idea in their heads will assume it is divinely inspired.
+Thus, at night, you actually go into the domain of the gods and actually meet your personal Angel there.
+One implication is that Waldorf teachers who wake in the morning with an idea in their heads will assume it is divinely inspired.
 Woe betide anyone who crosses a Waldorf teacher whose plans have been approved by celestial powers.

-If consulting with your angel is easy, contacting the archangels — gods two levels higher than humans — calls for more effort.
-“To achieve inspirations from the archangels, further meditation is necessary on [i.e., about] the human being and on a wide selection of spiritual truths, for instance, destiny, karma, spiritual evolution, and the advent of the Christ.”
+If consulting with your Angel is easy, contacting the Archangels — gods two levels higher than humans — calls for more effort.
+“To achieve inspirations from the archangels, further meditation is necessary on the human being and on a wide selection of spiritual truths, for instance, destiny, karma, spiritual evolution, and the advent of the Christ.”
 These are all Anthroposophical tenets.
-And so is the following: Proper grammar is important when dealing with archangels: “The archangels have a particular interest in language and are grieved when it is badly used.”
+And so is the following: Proper grammar is important when dealing with Archangels: “The archangels have a particular interest in language and are grieved when it is badly used.”
 Learning about Anthroposophy can inspire giggles — but remember that children at Waldorf schools are put in the hands of people who accept all of this as serious, indeed Revealed, Truth.

 Note that Waldorf teachers don’t think they are simply gathering knowledge about the higher worlds: They think they are getting guidance and strength from above, which they can use in their work.
 In contacting and consulting the gods, they "achieve inspirations."
 "Such activities draw the Hierarchies closer and then their beneficial influence flows down into human thoughts and feelings."
 Waldorf teachers gain the “beneficial influence” of the gods, which enables them to perform their teaching duties in the proper, sanctified spirit.